Image represents a media kit with boilerplate, logos and more

 • SonarQube Cloud: Similar in features to SonarQube Server but offered as a cloud service.
 Teams don’t need to manage their own infrastructure.

-• SonarQube for IDE: A free and open source IDE plugin that provides real-time feedback on code quality as developers write code.
+• SonarQube for IDE: A free and open source IDE plugin that provides real-time feedback on code quality and security as developers write code.
 This automates the maintenance of high code standards.

 What is a source code repository?

-A source code repository is a digital archive for storing, managing, and tracking source code.
+A source code repository (or “repo”) is a central, organized digital storage for software code, acting as a project's hub to track changes, manage versions.
+It enables developers to collaborate efficiently by sharing, editing, and reviewing code from anywhere, using tools like Git.
 Fundamental to these software management systems is the concept of version control—a system that records changes to a codebase over time.

 Version control allows developers to navigate through previous versions of their source code files.